 The PGY-1 pharmacy resident serves as a co-preceptor for pharmacy students.
 This learning opportunity further refines both clinical and didactic teaching skills necessary to ensure continual scholarly development.

-Throughout the year, development of presentation skills by attendance and presentation at the biweekly Pharmacotherapy Lecture Series is required.
+Throughout the year, development of presentation skills by attendance and presentation at the Pharmacotherapy Lecture Series is required.
 At the conclusion of this series, fundamental concepts in pharmacotherapy necessary for preparation for the board certification exam in pharmacotherapy (BCPS exam) are achieved.

 Mayo Clinic School of Continuous Professional Development, in collaboration with the Department of Pharmacy, is a continuing education provider recognized by the Accreditation Council for Pharmacy Education (ACPE).